victorpopkov/cask-tools/doc/cask-appcast.md

 # cask-appcast

-Gets the latest available version, checkpoint and download URL(s) from appcast.
+Get the latest available version, checkpoint and download URL(s) from appcast.

 ## Description